nicolaasnel/PingeGram/README.md

 # PingeGram
 Middleman to translate request to workable Telegram Webhooks

-This project is still in develment and is not in a working state.
+This project is still in development.

+Current working request translations:
+* Synology SMS service
+* Pingdom
+* StatusCake